-is a handbag brand and source for 18th-20th century high fashion, couture, and designer accessories from around the world, private archives, museums, and estates.
-The focus is on a fashion narrative, an archive which pays homage to that heritage.
+Sarara Couture…is the accessories source, specializing in 18th-20th century high fashion, couture, and designer accessories from around the world, private archives, museums, and estates.
+The shop’s focus is on a fashion narrative, and an archive which pays homage to that heritage.
 Our unique accessories collection includes rarer examples of 30s-90s pieces from Chanel, Gripoix, Schiaparelli, Lacroix, KJL, Dior, William De Lillo, Native American pieces, and YSL to name a few.

-We specialize in vintage body jewelry, rare examples, and statement pieces.
-Jewelry provenance, collectibility, and research is part of the process, but we go beyond the idea of costume jewelry into the realm of design.
-Pieces are chosen for their design quality.
-We have been featured in W magazine, Glamour, The Daily, CR Fashion Book, Racked… Sara’s over 20 years of experience with vintage jewelry and a keen eye for fashion creates a unique online experience for her clients.
-Based outside NYC, the shop has amassed a memorable selection of statement making vintage editorial style accessories in various shapes and sizes with a growing list of celebrity clients, stylists, and designers tapping into the archive.
+Sarara Couture specializes in vintage body jewelry, rare examples, and statement pieces.
+Jewelry provenance, collectibility, and research is part of the process, but goes beyond the idea of costume jewelry into the realm of design.
+Pieces are chosen for that quality.
+Sara, the owner, started at a very young age and has over 20 years of experience with vintage jewelry.
+Featured in W magazine, Glamour, The Daily, CR Fashion Book, Racked… among others.
+The shop is based outside NYC, and has amassed a memorable selection of accessories in various shapes and sizes, with a growing list of celebrity clients, stylists, and designers tapping into the archive.

 My affinity for history, culture, and jewelry began early.
 I started by wearing and hunting down 1920s jewelry from auctions and designing accessories as an adolescent.
 I’m a southern girl born a few hours outside Nashville, with family roots in Tennessee and cultural links to other parts of the US and the world.
-Our family roots are diverse and blended, full of heritage which includes French, Native American, apparently a dash of South American indigenous roots, a touch of India, Sicily, Scandinavian, all of Great Britain… all crossing paths in an “American” landscape.
-I’m a little romantic, practical, bohemian, a lover of fashion design and a little rock n roll.
-I hope my history and foundation colors and enriches the shop’s choices and aesthetic.
+Our family roots are diverse and blended, full of heritage which includes French, Saami, Native American, a dash of South American indigenous roots, a touch of India, Sicily, Scandinavian, Great Britain, and a bit of Africa… all crossing paths in an “American” landscape.
+I’m a little romantic, practical, bohemian in many ways, a lover of fashion design and just a little rock n roll.
+I hope my history and foundation, colors and enriches the shop’s aesthetic.

 This love of cultures, art, and history led me to pursue an anthropology degree.
 After graduating from Notre Dame and the University of Chicago in social sciences, I followed my natural inclination to travel all the way to the country of Brazil.
+My families southeastern Native American heritage and culture which was passed down, although I am not enrolled, led me to focus on anthropology.
+Specifically, Native American and Brazilian indigenous rights, stereotypes, women’s issues….
 At 20 years old, not speaking the language, I left alone and decided to do a doctorate in anthropology there.
 I left with a small scholarship, and the hope that I would get into their doctorate program on a fellowship.
 I became a Dr. of Visual Anthropology after completing my studies in Brazil- at UNICAMP.
-My first area of love being indigenous cultures.
 I taught for 5 years at Scad in Atlanta before moving to the northeast and pursuing Sarara Couture full time.
 My experience lecturing includes cultures and jewelry, material culture, victorian jewelry, as well as modernist Native American jewelry….
 I still enjoy giving talks on the subjects I love when I can.
 While living in Brazil around 1999, the natural materials, their flair for design and color use inspired me to begin to create accessories again.
 Those jewelry pieces started to gain national press around 2006, when the brand was born.

 Our Name as Described by Sara: